-In the far northeastern corner of Oklahoma, old Route 66 runs through a hardscrabble former lead- and zinc-mining region, from the Kansas border to Vinita on the I-44 Turnpike.
-Three miles southwest of the Kansas border, Quapaw could be the first or last Oklahoma town you visit, depending upon your direction, but either way it’s worth a look for the many murals painted on the walls of downtown businesses.
+In the far northeastern corner of Oklahoma, old Route 66 runs through a hardscrabble former lead- and zinc-mining region, from the Kansas border to Vinita on the I-44 turnpike.
+Quapaw, 4 mi (6.4 km) southwest of the Kansas border, could be the first or last Oklahoma town you visit, depending on your direction, but either way it’s worth a look for the many murals painted on the walls of downtown businesses.
 The next town along, Commerce (pop.
-2,473), was another old mining town, noteworthy as the boyhood home of the late, great Yankee switch-hitter Mickey Mantle, in whose honor the old Route 66 alignment down Main Street has been renamed.
+2,401), was another old mining town, noteworthy as the boyhood home of the late, great Yankee switch-hitter Mickey Mantle, in whose honor the old Route 66 alignment down Main Street has been renamed.
 A statue of Mantle graces the Commerce high school baseball field, right off Route 66.

-Four miles to the south via old Route 66 (now signed as US-69), Miami holds the magnificent Spanish Revival-style Coleman Theater, built in 1929 when the town was still luxuriating in the riches coming out of the surrounding mines.
+Miami, 5 mi (8 km) to the south via old Route 66 (now signed as US-69), holds the magnificent Spanish Revival-style Coleman Theater, built in 1929 when the town was still luxuriating in the riches coming out of the surrounding mines.